 Galesville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Galesville is a town of managers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Galesville who work in management occupations (26.80%), office and administrative support (23.56%), and business and financial occupations (10.97%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 42.96% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Galesville telecommute to their jobs.
+Overall, about 42.96% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Galesville is a great place for families with children to consider.
-First of all, many other families with children live here, making Galesville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Galesville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Galesville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Galesville’s overall crime rate is lower than average for the country.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Galesville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Galesville has few renters and college students.
 But the biggest reason it is quieter in Galesville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Galesville may be for you.

 Galesville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Galesville in 2022 was $53,010, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $212,040 for a family of four.